Vorlonhomeworld/BBCL/2 What_is_Lisp.md

    It's also extremely expandable, in fact [there are a ton of libraries](https://www.quicklisp.org/beta/releases.html) listed on this page that expand out the capabilities of Common Lisp greatly.
 It's almost as if Common Lisp were the programming language equivalent of Emacs - everyhthings there, and if you can't find what your looking for, you can code it in and add it!

+## So do people still use it? ##

+As a matter of fact, yes!
+Common Lisp is still being used today, by both hobbyists and professionals.
+On the Hobbyists side, [StupmWm](http://stumpwm.github.io/) is a complete window mannager written completly in Common Lisp, [Climacs](https://common-lisp.net/project/climacs/) is an implementation of Emacs in Common Lisp, as are [Hemlock](https://github.com/bluelisp/hemlock) and [Clocc](http://clocc.sourceforge.net/).
+On the companies side, there's actually a fairly large list [available here](https://common-lisp.net/lisp-companies), this list includes Grammarly!
+This isn't the only list either, [there's this one](http://pchristensen.com/blog/lisp-companies/) and you can always do a google search on Lisp jobs anytime!

    With that in mind, let's keep on learning!